hrl6/etch-a-sketch/README.md

 - Dynamic grid creation using JavaScript.
 - Interactive hover effect for drawing.
 - User-friendly grid resizing with a button.
-- Optional challenges like randomized colors and progressive darkening. (progressive darkening left)
+- Optional challenges like randomized colors and progressive darkening.